hyuncat/hyuncat.github.io/_posts/2025-01-22-string-edit.md

 Where each operation is defined through what the user did to turn the `goal_string` into their own `user_string`.
 - So the operation acts on the `goal_string` and turns it into the `user_string`.

-Now given our toolbox of operations, the goal of string editing is to find the minimum number of these operations to transform any user_string into a desired goal_string.
+Now given our toolbox of operations, the goal of string editing is to find the minimum number of these operations to transform any goal_string into the user_string.
+We can think of the 4 operations by considering them in terms of "what needs to happen to the goal string to turn it into what the user actually wrote?"
+Which reveals the roots of this string edit algorithm in NLP.

 How do we do this?
 ### The cost matrix